-The UDP datagram service is not connection-oriented, nor offers any kind of delivery guarantee.
+The UDP datagram service is not connection-oriented (it's connection-less), nor offers any kind of delivery guarantee.
 Each datagram is handled individually, for each datagram to be sent, a destination IP address and a destination port number must be provided by the sender.

-For a sent datagram to be received, on the specified destination IP address a UDP application should be running and listening on the specified destination port number.
+For a sent datagram to be received, on the specified destination IP address, an UDP application should be running and listening, on the specified destination port number.